Hiipivahalko/Distributed-warehouse-system/README.md

 ```

 Frontend application is served at `http://localhost:3000`.
+- Go to Products & Orders and click `Init products`
+- Play around with orders!

 ### Option 2: Start the service using remote MongoSB (such as Mongo Atlas)